Last updated on October 27th, 2022.

 2. In a medium bowl sift the flour, ground pecans, baking powder, baking soda, and salt.
 Use a fork to distribute and set aside.

-3. Place espresso powder in a small bowl add the vanilla extract and allow the powder to dissolve.
+3. Place the coffee in a small bowl add the vanilla extract and allow the powder to dissolve.

 4. In a bowl of a standing mixer fitted with the paddle attachment beat the butter and sugar on medium until light and fluffy.
 About 2-3 minutes.

-5. Add the egg and mix to incorporate then add the vanilla-espresso mix.
+5. Add the eggs one at a time and mix to incorporate then add the vanilla-coffee mix.

 7. Spoon the dough into cookie balls and place them on a cookie sheet leaving 2.5" space between each cookie.